SandroMiguel/eslint-config-cecilia/README.md

 1. Select "1" or "2" to install the necessary dependencies with npm/Yarn
 1. Select the type of project: React (1) Node (2) Both (3) None (4)
-1. Select "y" to create the `.eslintrc.js` file
+1. Select "y" to create the `eslint.config.js` file
 1. Select "y" to create the `.prettierrc.js` file
 1. Select "y" to add the `lint` script commands in your `package.json`

 #### Optional - Override Rules.

-Use the `.eslintrc.js` file to override the rules.
+Use the `eslint.config.js` If you want to override or extend the config:

 For more information, see "[Configuring Rules](https://eslint.org/docs/user-guide/configuring#configuring-rules)" in the ESLint Help.

 ```
+// eslint.config.js
+import cecilia from 'eslint-config-cecilia'

+export default [
+  ...cecilia,
-module.exports = {
+  {
-  extends: 'cecilia',
     rules: {
-    //
+      'no-console': 'off',
-    // rules to override.
+      // your custom rules here
-    //
     }
   }
+]
 ```

 **Pro tip**